The best folding bikes 2020: 9 best bikes for commuting

 Here’s our pick of some of the best on the market.
 Upvote and downvote to have your say.

-- If you fancy some indoor riding, then you need the best bike turbo trainer around.
+- If you fancy some indoor riding, then you need the best bike turbo trainer around - otherwise, try one of our best bike lights.

 1. B'Twin Tilt 500